 While Linux is a major player in enterprise software, mobile phones, and consumer electronics, the Linux OS can only be found on a tiny fraction of desktop computers.
 There are several reasons for this.
 Some suggest Linux simply isn't as easy to install and use as Windows or the Mac OS.
-This complexity can raise the total cost of ownership (TCO)11 of Linux desktops, with additional end-user support offsetting any gains from free software.
+This complexity can raise the total cost of ownership (TCO) of Linux desktops, with additional end-user support offsetting any gains from free software.
 The small number of desktop users also dissuades third party firms from porting popular desktop applications over to Linux.
 For consumers in most industrialized nations, the added complexity and limited desktop application availability of desktop Linux just it isn't worth the one to two hundred dollars saved by giving up Windows.

 But in developing nations where incomes are lower, the cost of Windows can be daunting.
 Consider the OLPC, Nicholas Negroponte's "one-hundred-dollar" laptop.
 An additional one hundred dollars for Windows would double the target cost for the nonprofit's machines.
 It is not surprising that the first OLPC laptops ran Linux.
 Microsoft recognizes that if a whole generation of first-time computer users grows up without Windows, they may favor open source alternatives years later when starting their own businesses.
 As a result, Microsoft has begun offering low-cost versions of Windows (in some cases for as little as seven dollars) in nations where populations have much lower incomes.
-Microsoft has even offered a version of Windows to the backers of the OLPC.
-While Microsoft won't make much money on these efforts, the low cost versions will serve to entrench Microsoft products as standards in emerging markets, staving off open source rivals and positioning the firm to raise prices years later when income levels rise.
+Microsoft won't make much money on these efforts, the low cost versions will serve to entrench Microsoft products as standards in emerging markets, staving off open source rivals and positioning the firm to raise prices years later when income levels rise.

-^{11.} All of the costs associated with the design, development, testing, implementation, documentation, training and maintenance of a software system.
+11. All of the costs associated with the design, development, testing, implementation, documentation, training and maintenance of a software system.